 - #9 Industry, innovation and infrastructure

 - #13 Climate Action

 - #15 Life on land.

-These headline Goals were areas where NAB has already made bold commitments to invest in the systems and infrastructure to achieve transformative impact.
-All the Goals are important and we impact them all to varying degrees, but the five priorities are ones where we think we can play a transformative role based on our strategy, core business capabilities and partnerships.
+These headline Goals are areas where NAB is working to achieve transformative impact.
+All the Goals are important, and we impact them all to varying degrees, but these six priorities are where we think we can play a transformative role based on our strategy, core business capabilities and partnerships.
 The SDGs are a collective impact framework and partnerships are at the heart of solving these global challenges.
 We will regularly review these priorities as our operating context changes.

-1. A document outlining our approach to measuring our progress against our $55bn is available on our website Prepared in accordance with NAB’s methodology (based upon the 1993 ANZSIC standard).
+1. A document outlining our approach to measuring our progress against our $70bn is available on our website.
+Prepared in accordance with NAB’s methodology (based upon the 1993 ANZSIC standard).
 Excludes exposure to counterparties predominantly involved in transmission and distribution.
 Vertically integrated retailers have been included and categorised as renewable where a large majority of their generation activities are sourced from renewable energy.